-- 10% Class participation: participation includes: - a.
+10% Class participation: participation includes:

+- a.
 (5%) regular attendance in class demonstrated by answering i>clicker questions I will post power points on B-course only if 85% or more of the class are present or have obtained an excused absence. - b) (5%) contributions to the class discussion board on b-course.
 Students must post at least one comment per module to receive full credit. - 20% Quizzes (best 4 of 5): The quizzes will be relatively short "objective" exams that will be posted on our class website on b-course.
 The quizzes will be available for a 24-hour period announced in class.
 Because you are not required to take all 5 quizzes, there are no make up exams (exception for certified emergencies). - 30% Midterm essay: 1500 word essay on the relationship between your family and community's socio-economic status and the quality of one's own high school education.
-Due in class on October 14 - 35% Research Prospectus: You will be given basic data on one of the major public high schools in Oakland.
+Due October 13 Submit to Assignment section on B-course - 35% Research Prospectus: You will be given basic data on one of the major public high schools in Oakland.
 You will write an analysis of how race, gender and/or sexuality contribute to educational inequality based on these data, the course readings, and supplemental readings that you find from the library.
 You will be given a detailed handout to guide you through the steps of this research project, including instruction on how to find appropriate sources in the library's electronic databases.
 You will also have the opportunity to revise a draft of your research prospectus.
-Your final paper should be between 1900 to 2200 words in length (about 6 to 7 pages, double spaced). - 2% Group Progress Reports due in class on November 9 - 3% Drafts are due by class time on November 18
+Your final paper should be between 1900 to 2200 words in length (about 6 to 7 pages, double spaced).

+2% Group Progress Reports due IN CLASS on November 8

+3% Drafts due November 17